 After playing two concerts in Wellington, the band departed to play two more in Auckland before their fifth scheduled stop in Dunedin – which is where they ran into a bit of trouble.
-Before they could even make it to the runway to try and get to the next gig, a tip came in that a ‘germ bomb’ had been planted aboard their plane.
+Before they could even make it to the runway to try and get to the next gig, a tip came in that a "germ bomb" had been planted aboard their plane.

 What sort of germs might be on the aircraft remained unknown, but the Beatles were grounded as the police combed through every bit of luggage that the touring party had brought with them for the weapon in question.
-As it turned out, the threat was a complete hoax, and only ended up costing the band and the 2,000 fans awaiting their arrival on the Dunedin tarmac a thirty-minute delay.
+As it turned out, the threat was a complete hoax, and only ended up costing the band and the 2,000 fans awaiting their arrival on the Dunedin tarmac a 30-minute delay.

-When a reporter later asked McCartney for his reaction to the episode, the singer remained nonplussed.
+When a reporter later asked Paul McCartney for his reaction to the episode, the singer remained nonplussed.
 “I don’t take much notice of them,” he said.
 “On one tour in England we had a bomb hoax every single night.”
 Adding, “The trouble is going to come one day when someone really does plant a bomb.”

 The show that night went off without a hitch, but the band did run into some more trouble the following day in Christchurch when a group of males unleashed a barrage of eggs against them at their hotel.
 For Ringo Starr, more than the bomb threat, the eggs gave him pause about ever making a return trip to New Zealand.
 “We certainly hope they get rid of egg-throwing if we do come back,” he said in an interview on their way back to Australia.
 “I think that was a disgusting display of bad manners.”
 George Harrison, however took a different stance.
 “I didn’t mind the eggs,” he said.
 “I thought it was quite funny.”